Landlord Guide to Rental Property

-Smoking: Be very clear in the lease about whether smoking is allowed in the house or on the property.
+Smoking: Be crystal clear in the lease about whether smoking is allowed in the house or on the property.

 Maintenance: Define in detail how repairs will be handled.
-Who is the first point of contact when the tenant has a maintenance issues?
+Who is the first point of contact when the tenant has a maintenance issue?
 If it is you the landlord, state that.

 Sub-Lease: State your policy on subletting.
-Do you want your tenant to allow someone else to live in your property without your permission?
+Do you want your tenant to allow someone else to live on your property without your permission?
 If the answer is no, be clear about this.